Introduction

 Root System Architecture:

-Root System Architecture (RSA) plays a major role in the determination of productivity in a specific location, which may vary due to soil composition, temperature, and water availability.
-The variability of the environment and the requirement for increased yield of soybean with less inputs, such as irrigation water and fertilizers, requires improvements to the below ground portions of soybeans.
+Root System Architecture (RSA) plays a key role in determining plant growth and productivity in a specific environment, which may vary due to soil composition, temperature, and water availability.
+The variability of the environment and the requirement for increased yield of soybean with less inputs, such as irrigation water and fertilizers, require improvements in the below-ground portion of soybeans.

 Drought Tolerance:

-Our lab is focusing on an integrated approach collaborating with Midwest soybean breeders to utilize molecular markers and sequencing information to improve yields under water limited conditions.
-Our research is focused on field and greenhouse characterization of exotic and wild soybean germplasm and recombinant inbred populations for targeted traits such as slow canopy wilting, canopy temperature, hyperspectral indices, and root system architecture to identify new sources of drought tolerance.
-Molecular markers associated with identified drought tolerance are then developed and used to combine multiple sources of tolerance into high yielding elite lines to provide soybean breeders with improved germplasm while increasing the genetic diversity of drought tolerance in soybean.
+Our lab is focused on an integrated approach, collaborating with soybean breeders and digital phenotyping groups to utilize molecular markers, sequencing information, and modern imaging and sensing phenotyping techniques to identify genetic resources for soybean yield improvement under water-limited conditions.
+Our research includes field and greenhouse characterization of elite and exotic soybean germplasm and recombinant inbred populations for targeted traits such as slow canopy wilting, canopy temperature, hyperspectral indices, photosynthesis, and root system architecture to identify new sources and genes for drought tolerance improvement.

-Impacts of flood stress on crop yields are becoming more severe in view of recent climate changes and widespread employment of irrigation systems.
-Predicted increases of heavy precipitations will lead to higher frequencies of flooding and heavy yield losses, as was seen across the U.S. in 2015.
+Impacts of flood stress on crop yields are becoming more severe in view of recent climate change.
+Predicted increases of heavy precipitations will lead to higher frequencies of flooding and heavy yield losses globally.
+In the East Coast, North Central, and the Mississippi Delta regions, early-season flooding stress is frequent due to excessive rains in spring and early summer.
+As an example, the spring floods of 2019 hit the key row-crop growing regions of the United States, causing devastation in key agricultural-producing states.

-Our laboratory is working to identify genetic resources and characterize mechanisms for flood tolerance, to develop flood tolerant germplasm and varieties, and to optimize management practices to protect yield from excess water.
-Our lab is focusing on an integrated approach collaborating with soybean breeders in multiple states to utilize genetic resource and genomic platform to support sustainability of soybean production across the U.S.
+Our laboratory is working to address flood tolerance in soybean at both early- and mid-season flood by identifying genetic resources and characterising the genetic and molecular mechanisms for flood tolerance.
+Our goal is to develop flood-tolerant germplasm and varieties through molecular breeding and gene-editing to protect yield from excess water.
+We deploy an integrated approach collaborating with soybean breeders in multiple states to utilize genetic resources and genomic platform to support sustainability of soybean production across the U.S.

 Salinity: